kamadorueda/machine/README.md

     nixos-rebuild switch
     ```

-1. Reboot and login as user.
+1. Logout and login as the new user.

 1. Setup the state: